 In our article How to Use Google Advanced Search for Genealogy we discussed the advantages of using the Google Advanced Search function.
-Here is another reason: Google limits results from standard searches to a maximum of two listings per website per Google page.
+Here is another reason: Google quietly limits search results to a maximum of two website listings per page.
 This hidden limit is a significant issue that every genealogist needs to know and understand.

-• Now notice that the rest of the listings on the page are from other websites talking about GenealogyInTime or other listings that use the words ‘genealogy’ and ‘time’.
+• Now notice the rest of the listings on the page are from other websites talking about GenealogyInTime Magazine.
+The listings are not actually from our website, as shown below.